Transport-model investigation of scaling of the number of constituent quarks and the hadronic-partonic transition in Au + Au collisions: Summary

 At higher energy, $\sqrt{s_{\text{NN}}} = 4.5$ GeV, AMPT calculations reveal the roles of partonic interactions.
 In the pure Hadronic Cascade mode, NCQ scaling is absent, whereas the inclusion of partonic scatterings and quark coalescence in the String Melting (SM) mode significantly improves the scaling.
 Turning off final-state hadronic rescattering further enhances the scaling, demonstrating that partonic degrees of freedom play a dominant role in establishing NCQ scaling.
 These results support the use of NCQ scaling as a sensitive probe of partonic collectivity in heavy-ion collisions.
 The energy dependence of $p_T$-integrated $v_2$ further highlights the interplay between hadronic and partonic effects.
 JAM reproduces the 3.0 GeV $v_2$ and captures the general trend with energy, likely due to its treatment of spectator shadowing, but underestimates $v_2$ at 4.5 GeV.
 SMASH and AMPT-HC partially reproduce the negative $v_2$ at 3.0 GeV but also underestimate the higher-energy results.
 In contrast, the AMPT-SM mode better describes the 4.5 GeV $v_2$, whereas all integrated $v_2$ values at 3.0 GeV remain positive, possibly due to the omission of finite nuclear thickness and reduced spectator shadowing in the model.

-Overall, these results indicate that at lower energies, hadronic interactions dominate the development of collective flow, while at higher energies, partonic scatterings and quark coalescence become increasingly important in shaping both the NCQ scaling and the magnitude of elliptic flow.
+While at higher energies, partonic scatterings and quark coalescence become increasingly important in shaping both the NCQ scaling and the magnitude of elliptic flow, measurements of centrality and rapidity dependence are crucial for disentangling the breaking of NCQ scaling from spectator effects.
 In the future, high-statistics data from FAIR-CBM, JINR-NICA, and HIRFL/HIAF-CEE in the high-baryon-density regime will provide valuable opportunities.
 The flow of multi-strange hadrons and $\phi$ mesons can offer new insights into partonic collectivity, while studies of atomic-number scaling of elliptic flow will shed light on the production mechanisms of light and hypernuclei~\cite{Yan:2006bx, Xu:2025unm, Zhao:2025glf, Zhou:2025zgn}.
-In addition, further investigations of smaller systems at higher energies are essential to clarify the energy and system-size dependence of deconfinement ~\cite{Huang:2019tgz, Ambrus:2024eqa}.
+In addition, studies of smaller systems at higher energies are essential to clarify the energy and system-size dependence of deconfinement~\cite{Huang:2019tgz, Ambrus:2024eqa}.
 On the modeling side, improvements to AMPT-SM are needed, particularly for heavy-ion collisions in the high-baryon-density region, including the implementation of hadronic mean-field effects and the treatment of finite nuclear thickness.

 {\bf Acknowledgments:} We are grateful for discussions with Prof. Zi-Wei Lin.
 This work is supported in part by the National Key Research and Development Program of China under Contract Nos.
 2022YFA1604900 and 2024YFA1610700; the National Natural Science Foundation of China (NSFC) under contract No. 12175084.